junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "No!"
 Dean blurts out without thinking.
 And it's true.
 With all the new information he just learned about "how to handle a supernatural ghost situation", he is not remotely thinking about getting rid of Castiel, who's just hanging around his place (which, by the way, was his own house before), no more than three feet away from him.
 He finds himself not afraid of him at all, especially with his bright blue eyes locked on him.
 Castiel looks more human than any ghost he would imagine, except for the rare times when he's apparently having some storm of thoughts and emotions flowing through and his shape flickers, or when Dean forgets he's not human and tries to touch him, that's when he's reminded.

 "I think we have a bigger problem than you being a ghost," Dean explains.
-"I think the world would be a better place if the killer is gone, instead of you.
+"I think the world would be a better place if that killer were gone, instead of you.
 Besides, didn't the report say you and your family were cremated?
-So there wouldn't be any remain to burn anyway, you'll just have to hang around here and stuck with me a bit longer while we figure this out."
+So there wouldn't be any remains to burn anyway, you'll just have to hang around here and stick with me a bit longer while we figure this out."

 Castiel widens his eyes.
 "You'll do that for me?"

 Dean shrugs easily.
 "Don't look at me like I'm becoming Mother Teresa or something.
-You obviously could use some help, and I don't mind having a bit extra curriculum, moonlighting a vigilante.
+You obviously could use some help, and I don't mind having a bit of extra-curricular activity, moonlighting as a vigilante.
 You know, not like I have anyone to talk to or really have anything to do outside work."
 He gives the ghost a small smile.
 "What do you say, roommate?"

-Castiel's eyes are so big and glimmering that they would be filled with tears if he can.
+Castiel's eyes are so big and glimmering that they would be filled with tears if he could.
 "Thank you, Dean," he says at last, full-heartedly.

 <br>